gramineproject/gramine/CONTRIBUTING.rst

 LTP
 ^^^

-Gramine passes a |nbsp| subset of the LTP tests.
+Gramine passes a subset of the LTP tests.
 New changes should not break currently passing LTP tests (and, ideally, might add new passing tests).
 LTP is currently tested only on the Linux PAL; it may or may not work on Linux-SGX PAL.

 To run these tests::